endeepak/endeepak.github.io/source/_posts/2019-02-13-cloju-re-alization.markdown

   )
 ```

-This made me realise, the imperative code I had written earlier was more complex to digest the concept of prime factors when compared to the clojure function.
+This made me realise, the imperative code I had written earlier was more complex to digest the concept of prime factors when compared to the clojure code.
 If I have to write this function again in any other language, I would definitely break it down to abstractions defined in the clojure function above.
 In a way, clojure was making it harder to write bad code!

 Well, this was my #cloju-re-alization.
 What is yours?
 Leave a comment below or write your own blog post and share